Woodburn Circle: Woodburn Hall

 Since its completion, the building has had many uses.
 As one of the university's iconic buildings, it has seen the inaugurations of the University presidents and been the setting for the reception of US presidents.
-Since the turn of the twentieth century it has houses the College of Arts and Sciences.
+Since the turn of the twentieth century it has housed the College of Arts and Sciences.

 The hall's name references Woodburn Female Seminary, a school originally located on the West Virginia University campus.

 Martin Hall

 Martin Hall was built in 1870 at a cost of $22,855, and is the oldest building in Woodburn Circle.
 It is constructed of brick and has a mansard roof with slate shingles.
 The architecture is of the Second Empire Eclectic style, with two principal floors, plus an attic floor and a rusticated semi-basement.
 The facade has nine bays, the central bay being slightly projected with a narrow Venetian window at its centre on the first floor.

 The roof is surmounted by a wooden octagonal cupola crowned with an onion dome.
 The cupola was originally adorned with the Seth Thomas clock, which today is housed in the central tower of Woodburn Hall.